-Kayla Berg Video Maker Michael Maton Exposed, Says Shocking Film Was ‘Harmless’
+Kayla Berg Video Maker Exposed, Says Shocking Film Was ‘Harmless’

 — (@Wanikaku) February 16, 2017

-The Mail journalists also learned that the seemingly suffering woman in the film, though she bears a passing resemblance to Kayla Berg, is actually Lucy Cavo, a local, Utica actress who is also now 36 years old.
+The Mail journalists also learned that the seemingly suffering woman in the film, though she bears a passing resemblance to Kayla Berg, is actually Lucy Cavo, a local Utica actress who is also now 36-years-old.
 If Berg were found today, she would be 23.
 Cavo’s Facebook page can be viewed by clicking here.

-While when first confronted, Maton denied that he was the “Patrick” in the video, accusing the paper’s reporters of “slander,” he soon confessed to starring in the twisted clip.
+When first confronted, Maton denied that he was the “Patrick” in the video, accusing the paper’s reporters of “slander,” but he soon confessed to starring in the twisted clip.

 Missing Remembered: Kayla Berg 16 yrs old in 2009 Missing 7 years from Wisconsin FBI offers $20,000 reward.
 We will never forget you Kayla pic.twitter.com/Q4FBdExch3